ahsanbagwan/askhn/README.md

 * Deploy to heroku free tier for the time being

 * ~~Write unit tests~~ Already in place.
 Just have to build on it.
-Refer https://www.airpair.com/angularjs/posts/testing-angular-with-karma Specifically the section on testing controllers.
+Refer https://www.airpair.com/angularjs/posts/testing-angular-with-karma Specifically the section on testing controllers

 * Integrate Travis CI